kwongtn/CourseExtractor/README.md

         --help                  Displays this help message.
         --license               Outputs the license of this project.
-(GNU General Public License) --new                   [TESTERS REQUIRED, FEATURE INCOMPLETE] Uses the new "CourseInfo-Only" methodology to facilitate for full course downloads.
+(GNU General Public License) --new                   [TESTERS REQUIRED] Uses the new "CourseInfo-Only" methodology to facilitate for full course downloads.
 Not recommended for large courses.
         --noSubs                Disables output of subtitles.
         --noInfo                Disables output of course information.
         --noBB                  Disables output of BB code.